luke-kiernan/CatForce_accessories/README.md

 Four scripts are included:
 - `csv_to_plaintext.py` example usage `python3 csv_to_plaintext.py input.csv [name] > output.txt`.
 If the optional `name` parameter is provided, then the catalysts are labeled with their name (from the csv) and period.
 Works for peridoic and stable.
 - `plaintext_to_csv.py` example usage `python3 plaintext_to_csv.py input.txt output.csv`.
 Creates a column for name, but that must be entered by hand.
 Works for peridoic and stable.
 - `csv_to_rle.py` Golly script.
-Columns are assumed to be: name, rle, absence, dx, dy, symmType, required, req dx, req dy, forbidden 1, forbid 1 dx, forbid 1 dy, forbidden 2, etc. in that order.
-Only works for stable catalysts.
+Columns are assumed to be: name, rle, absence, dx, dy, symType, required, req dx, req dy, forbidden 1, forbid 1 dx, forbid 1 dy, forbidden 2, etc. in that order.
+Works for peridoic and stable.
 - `rle_to_csv.py` Golly script.
 Columns for name, absence, period, and symmetry type are created, but those fields must be entered by hand.
 Works for peridoic and stable: just delete the period column for stable.
 Make sure to include at least 5 cells of empty space between rows, and between patterns within each row.

 **Additional Catalyst Lists**